bids-standard/bids-website/docs/blog/posts/2025-04-17-steering-group-minutes.md

 -   History
     -   Originated in 2018

-    -   Physiology, microscopy, etc.
+    -   Physiology, microscopy...

     -   NWB was not mature then

-    -   Found BIDS useful and thorough but not enough for physio, micro, etc data
+    -   Found BIDS useful and thorough but not enough for physio, micro... data

     -   raw, derived, and primary data